 - 1. Nursing courses must be taken in sequence as specified unless approved by the faculty. - 2.
 All course prerequisites must be successfully completed prior to starting the course. - 3.
-Students must achieve a final grade of 79.5% or better in each course. - 4.
+Students must achieve a final grade of 79.50% or better in each course. - 4.
 A final rating of "Pass" is required for all clinical courses. - 5.
 Students shall maintain a minimum of 90% attendance for each course. - 6.
-Students who do not achieve a grade of 79.5% or better in a theory course or "Pass" in a clinical course shall repeat the course. - 7.
-A student scoring less than 79.5% on any course shall be placed on academic warning. - 8.
-A student scoring less than 79.5% on a second, but different, course shall be put on academic probation. - 9.
-A student scoring less than 79.5% on the same course for the second time or failing three (3) courses shall be dismissed from the program for academic reasons.
+Students who do not achieve a grade of 79.50% or better in a theory course or "Pass" in a clinical course shall repeat the course. - 7.
+A student scoring less than 79.50% on any course shall be placed on academic warning. - 8.
+A student scoring less than 79.50% on a second, but different, course shall be put on academic probation. - 9.
+A student scoring less than 79.50% on the same course for the second time or failing three (3) courses shall be dismissed from the program for academic reasons.
 The student may reapply to the program after 180 days. - 10.
 Students enrolled in the 54-week day/evening program must successfully meet all requirements for program completion/graduation within 81 weeks/20 months from the date of enrollment.
 Students not successfully completing all requirements within the established time frame shall be dismissed from the program. - 11.
 Students enrolled in the 68-week weekend program must successfully meet all requirements for program completion/graduation within 102 weeks/25 months from date of enrollment.
 Students not successfully completing all requirements within the established time frame shall be dismissed from the program. - 12.
 In addition to grades, general professional behaviors are essential for progression in the program.
 Using the Professional Behavior Policy, Code of Ethics, Code of Conduct, Academic Integrity Policy, and Test-Taking Policy noted in this handbook, faculty will evaluate the student throughout the course and communicate with the students if their progression is in jeopardy. - 13.
 Academic Progression shall be monitored on an ongoing basis.

-A change in the physical abilities of a student preventing the student from meeting the program objectives and job duties as required in the nursing profession may lead to a dismissal from the program.
-See essential functions under admissions policy.
+A change in the physical abilities of a student that prevents the student from meeting the required program objectives may lead to a withdrawal from the program.
+Students also have an option to request a Leave of Absence (LOA) from the program for up to 180 days.
+(See Essential Functions under Admissions Policy).